bahlolab/mitoCN/README.md

 ## Installation
 * Clone this repositoty
 * Install [mosdepth](https://github.com/brentp/mosdepth).
-Add the path information to mitoCN.sh line 12 using
+Add the location of mosdepth to mitoCN.sh line 12 using
     ```
     mosdepth=/path/to/mosdepth/mosdepth_version
     ```